 BYO (Bring Your Own), the hashers will bring their own drinks to circle.
 The Hare should ensure that the end of the run is close to a bottle shop so hashers can purchase their drinks to bring to circle.

-If there has been no community transmission within 14 days, the Hare may choose to do a bucket.
-As there is no bucket transfer from hash to hash, the Hare is responsible for purchasing the full bucket.
+The Hare may choose to do a bucket.
+If there is no bucket transfer from previous hash, the Hare is responsible for purchasing the full bucket.
 Options are:

 Bucket can be purchased in advance based on estimated number of attendees (A committee member will advice the hare on the number of expected hashers based on RSVP's on Facebook and Meetup).
 All bucket contents must be consumed on the night.
 No passing on of the bucket to the next Hare